 If it goes in too easily, you’re lying on a model that’s too firm; if it doesn’t fit in at all, the mattress is too soft.

-A slatted bedstead or solid divan will result in a firmer sensation, while a sprung design will give it a bouncier feel.
+For example, a slatted bedstead or solid divan will result in a firmer sensation.
+However, a sprung design will give it a bouncier feel.

 For an ideal set-up, buy the two together.
 Not all mattresses are designed to work with all bases, and picking the wrong one would really throw a spanner in the works.

-Print these tips out, save this link, or write them down and take them along as you head out as an easy reminder.
+Print these tips out and save this link.
+Alternatively, write them down and take them along as you head out as an easy reminder.
 And don’t forget to let me know if you have any extra advice to guarantee a restful night.

-Featured image: When buying a mattress you’ll share with your partner, make sure you try it out with them – after all, it needs to meet everyone’s needs.
-Emma‘s mattresses are a so-called bed in a box, so are vacuum-wrapped when they are shipped to you and unfold once you open the packaging.
-Prices start from £649 for an Original mattress in a double size.
+Featured image: When buying a mattress you’ll share with your partner, make sure you try it out with them.
+That’s because it needs to meet everyone’s needs.
+Emma‘s mattresses are a so-called bed in a box.
+So they’re vacuum-wrapped when you receive them and unfold once you open the packaging.
+From £649 for an Original mattress in a double size.

 So, did you love this feature?
 Then you’ll also enjoy How to buy a bed: essential shopping tips.